PAL: PAL vs. SECAM

 There were initial specifications to use colour with the French 819 line format (system E).
 However, "SECAM E" only ever existed in development phases.
 Actual deployment used the 625 line format.
 This made for easy interchange and conversion between PAL and SECAM in Europe.
 Conversion was often not even needed, as more and more receivers and VCRs became compliant with both standards, helped in this by the common decoding steps and components.
 When the SCART plug became standard, it could take RGB as an input, effectively bypassing all the colour coding formats' peculiarities.

 When it comes to home VCRs, all video standards use what is called "colour under" format.
 Colour is extracted from the high frequencies of the video spectrum, and moved to the lower part of the spectrum available from tape.
 Luma then uses what remains of it, above the colour frequency range.
 This is usually done by heterodyning for PAL (as well as NTSC).
 But the FM nature of colour in SECAM allows for a cheaper trick: division by 4 of the subcarrier frequency (and multiplication on replay).
 This became the standard for SECAM VHS recording in France.
 Most other countries kept using the same heterodyning process as for PAL or NTSC and this is known as MESECAM recording (as it was more convenient for some Middle East countries that used both PAL and SECAM broadcasts).

 Another difference in colour management is related to the proximity of successive tracks on the tape, which is a cause for chroma crosstalk in PAL.
 A cyclic sequence of 90° chroma phase shifts from one line to the next is used to overcome this problem.
 This is not needed in SECAM, as FM provides sufficient protection.

 Regarding early (analogue) videodiscs, the established Laserdisc standard supported only NTSC and PAL.
 However, a different optical disc format, the Thomson transmissive optical disc made a brief appearance on the market.
 At some point, it used a modified SECAM signal (single FM subcarrier at 3.6 MHz).
 The media's flexible and transmissive material allowed for direct access to both sides without flipping the disc, a concept that reappeared in multi-layered DVDs about fifteen years later.

+Countries and territories that are using or once used PAL

+Below are lists of countries and territories that used or once used the PAL system.
+Many of these have converted or are converting PAL to DVB-T (most countries), DVB-T2 (most countries), DTMB (China, Hong Kong, and Macau) or ISDB-Tb (Sri Lanka, Maldives, Botswana, Brazil, Argentina, Paraguay, and Uruguay).

+A legacy list of PAL users in 1998 is available on Recommendation ITU-R BT.470-6 - Conventional Television Systems, Appendix 1 to Annex 1.